DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 As such, Erasmus asks the players and (if present) Lady Wachter to aid him in guarding Stella’s soul until the ritual is complete.
 ### The Wayward Souls
 One minute after Victor begins reading the ritual’s incantation from his spellbook, five **specters** appear from the clouds of mist that surround the players in the Ethereal Plane.
+(While in the Ethereal Plane, these specters have no damage resistances and lose their ***incorporeal movement*** feature).

 The specters drift through the air toward Stella, reaching out to seize her as they whisper the following phrases in haunted, rasping tones:

 * “The scent of life.
 It smells so sweet . . .”
 * “The veil flickers.
 It’s so close . . .”